 I’ve never been one to write “how to” style blog posts.
-The thing is that I am not an expert on any of this.
-I’m learning as I go, and while I am more than happy to share what I learn, I never want to claim that I know the right way, or the best way, to do things in an RV.
+I am not an expert on any of this.
+I am learning as I go, and while I am more than happy to share what I learn, I never want to claim that I know the right way, or the best way, to do things in an RV.
 So instead of telling you how to cook in a tiny kitchen, or how to make the most of your space, I am going to show you exactly how I make it work, and you can take from that what you want.

 The tour begins with a close up of the sink area.